-Hi - Communication Load

-Gi - Computational Load

-The load Lk of machine mk is defined as the sum of all its local agents load.
-More specifically wi - Communication Load ui - Computational Load

-$Lk = \Sigma (wi + ui)$

-Where:

-Goal of a load balancing algorithm is to minimize the variance of the load among all the machines in the cluster, this will turn minimize the average response time of serving users queries.

-C.Load Balancing With Mobile Agents

-The mobile agent is autonomous software unit, capable to move across the network and perform some defined actions on behalf of its owner.
+Hi - Communication Load Gi - Computational Load The load Lk of machine mk is defined as the sum of all its local agents load.
+More specifically - $Lk = \Sigma$ (wi + ui) where : - wi Communication Load ui - Computational Load 35 Goal of a load balancing algorithm is to minimize the variance of the load among all the machines in the cluster, this will turn minimize the average response time of serving users queries.
+H. Load Balancing With Mobile Agents The mobile agent is autonomous software unit, capable to move across the network and perform some defined actions on behalf of its owner.
 They migrate from node to node and return to its home node to report their results.
 Mobile agents can be effectively used in many areas, for several reasons, including improvements in latency and bandwidth of client-server applications as well as reducing vulnerability to network disconnection.
-Mobile agents' following features are welcomed for load balancing and could be successfully utilized in increasing system performance for the following reasons:

-- 1. They reduce the network load (instead of all-to-all communication, the agent visits all nodes in cyclic manner), - 2.
-They encapsulate protocols (protocol for task exchange is encapsulated in the agent) - They execute asynchronously and autonomously (the agent's creator is free after agent's creation and dispatching), - 14.
-They adapt dynamically (agent will react according to current situation) - 15.
-They are naturally heterogeneous (thus, load balancing could be applied to heterogeneous systems) - 16.
+Mobile agents' following features are welcomed for load balancing and could be successfully utilized in increasing system performance for the following reasons: 1.
+They reduce the network load (instead of all-to-all communication, the agent visits all nodes in cyclic manner), 2.
+They encapsulate protocols (protocol for task exchange is encapsulated in the agent) 3.
+They execute asynchronously and autonomously (the agent's creator is free after agent's creation and dispatching), 14.
+They adapt dynamically (agent will react according to current situation) 5.
+They are naturally heterogeneous (thus, load balancing could be applied to heterogeneous systems) 6.
 They are robust and fault-tolerant (if a host or link is being shut down, all agents could change their paths and continue their operation on another host in the network).
 During last several years, a few solutions for mobile agents based load balancing have been introduced.
 Some of them originated from behavioral patterns in the nature like ant's life and swarming intelligence.
 Their basic idea is to apply manners of communication and cooperation between animals to communication and cooperation between mobile agents[6].

-V.RIPPLE BASED ALGORITHMS FOR MIGRATION AND LOAD BALANCING

-We introduce a class of algorithms, called Ripple algorithms that reach leveling in time linear in the diameter of the processor graph.
+I. Ripple based algorithms for migration and load balancing We introduce a class of algorithms, called Ripple algorithms that reach leveling in time linear in the diameter of the processor graph.
 Ripple algorithms are based on the simple idea that if the load in the network is initially balanced then, any load increase (or decrease) in one processor should be equally distributed among all the processors.
 We begin by describing the Ripple paradigm for a linear processor array.
-In particular we present two algorithms; The first algorithm, Tortoise, minimizes migration cost, and the second algorithm, Hare, minimizes load imbalance cost[4].
+In particular we present two algorithms; The first algorithm, Tortoise, minimizes migration cost, and the second algorithm, Hare, minimizes load imbalance cost [4].
 The Ripple technique introduced here has many advantages; its time to stability is O(d) where d is number of processors, it can be viewed as both sender initiated and receiver initiated [25], and its scheduling mechanism allows it to be very flexible.

-VI.OVERVIEW OF PROPOSED SYSTEM

-A. Proposed Load Balancing Systems Design:
+J. Overview of proposed system K. Proposed Load Balancing Systems Design:

-All load balancing strategies involve the adjustment of the distribution of the work load among the participating processors if the distribution is expected to result in a reduction of the total execution time.
-These potential reductions due to load balancing need to be weighted against the overhead involved in monitoring the progress of the computation, as well as the redistribution of work load among the processor.
+All load balancing strategies involve the adjustment of the

+Middleware distribution of the work load among the participating processors if the distribution is expected to result in a reduction of the total execution time.
+These potential reductions due to load balancing need to be weighed against the overhead involved in monitoring the progress of the computation, as well as the redistribution of work load among the processor.
+The design of a load balancing mechanisms should include the following policies: